codecoolture/react-atdd-playground/README.md

 $ yarn test:acc # it will run only the Cypress test suite
 $ yarn test:unit # it will run only the Jest & Testing Library test suite
 ```

+If you're starting with TDD, there are some resources [here](https://www.notion.so/codecoolture/Public-References-50b1e927fe1641748f95610353e97b7f) that may help you through the journey.